DoctorLogicProduct/dltest/_posts/2018-01-29-plastic-surgery-marketing-budget.md

 This allows the practice to accurately measure how many new patients are inquiring, which services they are inquiring about, and what the total ROI is on their website and through their digital marketing efforts.

-### Budgeting for Marketing
+### Budget for Plastic Surgery Marketing

-A startup plastic or cosmetic surgery practice should plan on spending no less than 6 – 12% of their annual revenue on marketing.
+A plastic or cosmetic surgery practice should plan on spending no less than 6 – 12% of its annual revenue on marketing.
 Younger practices will need to spend more initially to gain exposure — same for practices in areas of larger competition.
 Initial costs will focus on establishing a digital and physical presence.

 Below is a list of guidelines on how to plan out your marketing budget for the first five years of your plastic or cosmetic surgery practice: